So, your son or daughter is thinking about Year 13.

 Under normal circumstances, Year 13 students are not regarded as ‘employees’ of their church or school.
 You are undertaking a ministry placement, so you should think of yourself as a work-experience student.
 There are lots of issues around being considered an ‘employee’, so we don’t encourage churches or schools to provide Year 13 students with a formal salary or pay.
 That said, we strongly encourage churches and schools to support Year 13 students as much as they are able.
 We find many churches and schools generously make a contribution towards their student’s tuition and training, depending on their needs.
 We also strongly encourage churches and schools to assist and support students in their Fiji fundraising efforts.

 Do I have to get a part-time job?

 Even if you don’t need the money, we still think that the world of work is an essential part of your Year 13 experience (and your life!), so we encourage all students to find some form of part-time work.
 If you will be receiving little or no financial support from church or family, we suggest you work one or two days per week.
 You might work during term breaks, and in the months before and after completing Year 13.
-Or, you might choose to study in Block mode to work several days per week.

 Is one "day off" per week enough?